Skip to main content Skip to footer

 Bay of Plenty Regional Council shall not be responsible for any loss, damage, or costs arising from this direction.
 For compliance and safety, please adhere to these speed limits in the specified areas.

 I, JON JON PETERS, Bay of Plenty Regional Harbourmaster, issue the following Direction pursuant to section 33F(1)(c)(i) of the Maritime Transport Act 1994 on the grounds that the Direction is necessary for the purpose of ensuring maritime safety.
-This Direction extends the Direction issued on 9 May 2025.
+This Direction extends the Directions issued on 9 May 2025 and 21 October 2025.

-APPLICATION: This Direction applies from 9 May 2025 until 1 June 2026 to all vessels greater than 500 gross tonnes unless an exemption is granted by the Harbourmaster.
+APPLICATION This Direction applies from 9 May 2025 until 31 December 2026 to all vessels greater than 500 gross tonnes unless an exemption is granted by the Harbourmaster.

 Motiti Island a circle of 2.0 nautical miles radius centred on position 37 36.430 S 176 25.135 E